deephdc/deep-docs/source/user/overview/architecture.rst

 The storage resources
 =====================

-Storage is essential for user that want to create new tools by training models on their custom data.
+Storage is essential for user that want to create new services by training models on their custom data.
 For the moment we support saving data in NextCloud.

 .. todo:: Check rclone integration with Dropbox and Google Drive